Curriculum

 Design & Technology

 Design and Technology is led by Mrs Lee.
-The school follows the National Curriculum.
+Our D.T.
+Curriculum follows the National Curriculum and aims to ensure that all pupils:

 Personal, Social and Health Education (PSHE)